CoFly-Project/Problematic-Areas-Detection/README.md

   Figure 2.
 Detected points of interest (blue marks) for a set of different VIs.
     </figcaption>

 ### Example of a ```*.json``` file (2 detected points of interest)

-Presuming that the VI image representation is georeferenced, the _*.json_ file has the following format:
+Presuming that VI image representation is georeferenced, the _*.json_ file has the following format:

 ```
 [